ZiggyCreatures/FusionCache/docs/CoreMethods.md

 All of them are available in both a **sync** and an **async** version.

-Finally, most of them have a set of ♻ overloads for a better ease of use.
+Finally, most of them have a set of **overloads** for a better ease of use.

-If you are thinking **"which one should I use 🤔 ?"** please keep reading.
+If you are thinking *"which one should I use?"* please keep reading.

 ## Set[Async]